KShilina/financial-dashboard-project/README.md

  5.

- ## Wareframe
+ ## Wireframe

 ## Setup Instructions
+Access https://financial-dashboard-project.onrender.com/](https://financial-dashboard-project.onrender.com/ to view our project live.

+OR Manual Set-up:
 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run `mvn spring-boot:run` to start the server.
 4. Visit `http://localhost:8080` in your browser to view the dashboard.

 ## Features
-- Display account balances from a JSON file.
+- Display account balances from a JSON file using a backend API call.
-- Minimalist UI with basic functionality.
+- Minimalist UI with basic functionality of displaying account balance.

 ## Technologies Used
 - Java
 - Spring Boot
 - JavaScript
+- HTML
 - JSON for data
-- Bootstrap for styling
+- CSS, Bootstrap for styling